emqx/neuron-docs/en_US/getting-started/installation.md

 * -v /host/dir:/opt/neuron/persistence: Used to store Neuron configuration information in docker to a local directory, e.g. /host/dir.
 * --device /dev/ttyUSB0:/dev/ttyS0: Used to map the serial port to docker.

-## Neuron Operation
+## Operate Neuron in command line

-For rpm and deb installations, Neuron can view/start/stop the status with the following commands：
+For rpm and deb installations, Neuron can perform the operation with following commands：

 ### View Neuron Status